RudreshVeerkhare/Rheidos/README.md

 # Rheidos

-The name blends the Greek roots _rheos_ ("flow") and _eidos_ ("shape") — think "flow of shape."
-It was previously dubbed Kung-Fu-Panda as a tongue-in-cheek nod to the Taichi-Lang + Panda3D stack.

-Overview
+Overview 🧭

 - A small framework to prototype physics simulations using discrete differential geometry (DDG), Taichi for compute kernels, and Panda3D for rendering.
 - Two usage modes:
   - Interactive: drive from a Jupyter notebook while a Panda3D window renders in a background loop.
   - Script/Demo: run a single script that sets up views/controllers and blocks in Panda3D’s main loop.

+The name blends the Greek roots _rheos_ ("flow") and _eidos_ ("shape") — think "flow of shape" 🌊.
+It was previously dubbed Kung-Fu-Panda 🐼 as a tongue-in-cheek nod to the Taichi-Lang + Panda3D stack.

-Core Abstractions
+Core Abstractions 🧩

 - Views: Frame-updated tasks with full access to the Panda3D session.
 Use to render meshes, scalar fields, vector fields, overlays, legends, etc.
 - Controllers: Input/event handlers.
 Can attach/detach views, pause, capture screenshots, etc.